mindofai/mindofai.github.io/_posts/2016-12-16-what-every-Xamarin.Froms-developer-needs-to-know-about-UWP.md

 # The Fix

-6 days in the making, here's the bit of code that corrected it.
+Here's the bit of code that corrected it.
 This goes in the App.xaml.cs file in your UWP head project:

 ```csharp
 // For .NET Native compilation, you have to tell Xamarin.Forms which assemblies it should scan for custom controls and renderers